-If you live in a tiny apartment, condo or a small home, there’s a good chance you have an itty, bitty small kitchen.
-But some larger apartments and houses also present this particular organizing challenge.
-The first step with a small kitchen is to pare down your belongings to the essentials.
+For those who live in a tiny apartment, condo, or a small home, there’s a good chance there will be a small kitchen.
+Some larger apartments and houses also present this particular organizing challenge.
+The first step with a small kitchen is to pare down belongings to the essentials.

-Kitchen gadgets are tempting, and can make some tasks easier.
-But if you have limited space in a small kitchen, they can be more trouble than they’re worth.
+Kitchen gadgets are tempting and can make some tasks easier, but for those who have limited space in a small kitchen, they can be more trouble than they’re worth.

 When deciding which appliances and gadgets to keep (or to buy) remember that the work of all those specialized fruit slicers can be done with a knife.
-And everyone wants a standing mixer, but if your grandmother mixed her cake batter with a spoon and her own two arms, then you can too.
+To everyone who wants a standing mixer, mixing cake batter with a spoon is a viable option too.

-You only need as many plates, bowls, cups, glasses, and utensils as you are likely to use at one time.
-But because they’re fun to buy, and often given as gifts and souvenirs, they can end up crowding your cupboards.
-So unless you have large parties often, you don’t need 30 wine glasses.
-If you are keeping them around because you have gatherings once every ten years, it might be easier to ask a friend to bring extra glasses instead.
-If you host 1-2 times a year, move these plates into storage.
-You can stack them into a cardboard or plastic box, label it, and store them in a closet or another storage space.
+Only keep as many plates, bowls, cups, glasses, and utensils as can be used at one time.
+Though tableware may be fun to buy and are often given as gifts and souvenirs, they can end up crowding the cupboards.
+Unless they are being used for large parties often, keeping 30 wine glasses isn't necessary.
+For those who keep them around for gatherings once every ten years, it might be easier to ask a friend to bring extra glasses instead.
+For those who host 1-2 times a year, move these plates into storage.
+Stack them into a cardboard or plastic box, label it, and store them in a closet or another storage space.

-The number of pots and pans you own will vary depending on how elaborate your cooking style is and how many people you regularly cook for.
-But it is probably smaller than you think.
-Small pots, for example, look cute but do nothing medium-sized pots can’t do.
+The number of pots and pans owned will vary depending on how elaborate one's cooking style is and how many people are there to cook for.
+Know that it is probably smaller than you think.
+Small pots, for example, look cute but do nothing that medium-sized pots can’t do.
 The same is true of frying pans.
-And this applies beyond your stovetop: a fruit bowl works as a salad bowl and a mixing bowl too.
+This principle applies beyond the stove top: a fruit bowl works as a salad bowl and a mixing bowl too.

 When in doubt, buy a bigger pot or plan.
 They are more versatile.

-Many goods sold for kitchens are primarily decorative.
-But a small kitchen demands more practical items.
+Many goods sold for kitchens are primarily decorative, but a small kitchen demands more practical items.
 Though a huge, whimsical cookie jar can be a nice touch in a large kitchen, it eats up precious counter space in a small one.
-This doesn’t mean you have to forgo anything fun in a small kitchen, though.
-Cool magnets on the fridge or art (or attractive pot-holders and pans) on the wall decorate without poaching space.
+This doesn’t mean forgoing anything fun in a small kitchen.
+Cool magnets on the fridge, attractive pot-holders and pans, art on the wall will decorate without poaching space.

-Make sure that your kitchenware is not cloning itself while you are not looking.
-Did you buy another cheese grater when you last moved, forgetting you already had one?
-Did your mom give you a nice blender, but you are holding on to your old one just because?
+Make sure that kitchenware is not cloning itself.
+Was that cheese grater lost during the last move or is it forgotten in the kitchen?
+Receive a nice blender from mom, but are holding on to the old one just because?
 Get rid of those double items to free up more room.

-If you never bake, you don’t need cupcake tins cluttering your cupboards.
+For those who never bake, don’t let those cupcake tins cluttering your cupboards.
 Most people don’t need a special cheese plate.
-But if you really love baking, cupcake tins might be worth making room for.
-And if you have wine and cheese parties regularly, a dedicated cheese plate or two counts as a staple of your kitchen rather than a space-waster.
-Ask yourself if you really use what’s in your kitchen, or if you purchased it for the cook you idly dream of becoming…someday.
+For those who really love baking, cupcake tins might be worth making room for.
+And if wine and cheese parties are a regular Saturday night, then a dedicated cheese plate or two counts as a kitchen staple rather than a space-waster.
+Evaluate what's really put to use in the kitchen, and what was purchased for those passive dreams of becoming a cook…someday.

-Kitchen stores full of specialty products are lovely places to browse and fantasize about cookie presses.
-But if you have a small kitchen you don’t have the luxury of buying everything you covet.
+Kitchen stores full of specialty products are lovely places to browse and fantasize about cookie presses, but with a small kitchen, there isn't the luxury of buying every desired item.
 Many common tools will, in fact, perform many functions.
-If you have a hand-mixer, you probably don’t also need a whisk; one of the mixer attachments will work just fine.
-And if your cooking dishes are both oven- and fridge-safe, you don’t need as many plastic containers.
+Those who have a hand-mixer probably don’t need a whisk too; one of the mixer attachments will work just fine.
+And if cooking dishes are both oven- and fridge-safe, don’t keep as many plastic containers.

-If you have a small kitchen, you probably don’t have a ton of cabinets or a separate pantry.
-So you are likely to be storing food like rice and pasta in your cupboards next to your plates.
-This food needs to be checked periodically to see if it is too ancient to eat or if you just don’t want it anymore.
-While you are doing this, check your kitchen drawers too.
-You never know when an extra spatula may have snuck in there.
+Those who have a small kitchen probably don’t have a ton of cabinets or a separate pantry.
+So they are more likely to be storing food like rice and pasta in their cupboards next to their plates.
+This food needs to be checked periodically to see if it is too ancient to eat or if it's just no longer desirable.
+While doing this, check the kitchen drawers too.
+Never know when an extra spatula may have snuck in there.